zainabh4san/.ursecrets_/README.md

-# Project Title
+# _ursecrets.
+(WIP)

-Examples of client/server applications
+Insert GIFS.

 ## Description

-Server side code includes endpoints that interact with files, as well as endpoints to support a game of "hangman".
+Server side code includes endpoints that interact with files, as well as endpoints to support diary entries.

 ## Getting Started